PeFox/DySeq_script/README.md

 AIC(fit$model)   # Akaike information criterion (AIC; a comparative fit index) BIC(fit$model)   # Bayesian information criterion (BIC; a more conservative fit index)
 ```

+Note: Helske & Helske did a great job on providing a very user-friendly package.
+Again, please cite packages you use.
+Reading the vignette is strongly recommended, which can be assessed by typing vignette('seqHMM').

 ---